 - Scratching outlets: Place vertical and horizontal scratchers near sleep and play zones.
 Sprinkle catnip or use silvervine to attract interest.

-- Nail caps: Soft caps can blunt tips for 4–6 weeks; apply only to trimmed nails and monitor adhesion.
+- Nail caps: Soft caps blunt tips for 4–6 weeks; apply to trimmed nails and monitor adhesion.

 - Professional help: Veterinary nurses and groomers can demonstrate safe technique during a visit.